-MIKE: I remember Chris having a few chords but they sounded a bit wonky, and I said, ‘You’ll never get a tune stuck to that.’
+MIKE: I remember Chris’s chords sounded a bit wonky, and I said, ‘You’ll never get a tune stuck to that.’
 I thought it was going nowhere – it just didn’t work as a song.
 Then suddenly we got a little rhythm going, Carl sang the melody and I thought, ‘I didn’t see that coming – it sounds bloody brilliant.’

 CHRIS: When we got in the rehearsal room it sort of came to life.
 It was a great example of why we split the songs 50% to the writers and 50% between all seven members of the band.
 It was an incentive to play well but most importantly, it was about what the bass line/sax honk/fire extinguisher/chorus line melody/keyboard part could bring to a song.

 BEDDERS: Some songs are written in ten minutes and it all sounds great, others take treacherous journeys.
 With Our House, we could never get the rhythm right and were never really satisfied.
-And then one night, as we were recording, we got it.
-But we still didn’t have the middle eight – it was a mess – and we sat there for hours and hours.
+We recorded it at Air studios on Oxford Street, which was run by George Martin, and Woody and I spent quite a few nights trying to get the rhythm right.
+And then late one evening, as we were recording, there was a real sense of achievement when we thought we had it.
+We came back in the next morning and it just went from strength to strength from there.
+The only thing was, we still didn’t have the middle eight – it was a mess – and we sat there for hours and hours.
 Then I made a suggestion very late, just before the take, that we should play the middle eight like the choruses.
 That sort of da-dum, da-dum, da-dum, da-dum.
 So it took a lot of work to get it to where it was, but when it did, it really paid off.
 It’s a great example of the way we all have an input.